Erythropoietic Protoporphyria (EPP)

 Clinical and regulatory progress

 In December 2014, the European Commission approved SCENESSE® to prevent phototoxicity in adult patients diagnosed with EPP, following a recommendation from the European Medicines Agency’s Committee for Medicinal Products for Human Use (CHMP).
 You can read the announcement here.

-CLINUVEL is currently working to make SCENESSE® available across Europe.
+CLINUVEL is currently working to make SCENESSE® available across Europe and the USA.
 If you have EPP and would like to receive updates on our program, please contact us.

 About erythropoietic protoporphyria (EPP)

 EPP is a rare metabolic disorder that causes severe anaphylactoid reactions to light (phototoxicity).
 Patients incur physical burns and ulcers, and are in a state of crisis following light exposure, summarised as phototoxicity.
 This usually occurs within minutes of exposure to bright lights, especially sunlight.